olympus-protocol/olympus-relayer/README.md

 It uses protocol specifications defined on [Ogen](https://github.com/olympus-protocol/ogen)

+## Important

+This program is built and tested on linux environments.

 ## Usage

 > Download golang and dependencies to build a binary for Olympus Relayer.